jellybob/jarvis/README.md

 At some point I'll shrink things down a bit, and hopefully be able to biuild the whole lot into the bulb itself.

+## Thanks

+All the thanks go to EMF, for giving me a small stack of Arduino devices packed with handy peripherals over the years, a few great weekends, and lots of convesations with people convincing me this hardware stuff isn't quite so hard as it looks.
+Keep 'em coming.